Fraud Blocker

 Many law firms will quote a low price, but then charge you extra for every court appearance, or add on a ton of additional fees.

-We charge one low flat rate to evict your tenant, with 0 extra fees.
+We charge one low flat rate to evict your tenant.
 You can view our most recent rates, and learn the questions to ask prospective lawyers on our fees page.

 The tenant eviction process varies depending on the type of eviction proceeding you're bringing, the court venue, and the length of the tenancy.